steven-tey/extrapolate/README.md

 ## Introduction

 Extrapolate is an app for you to see how well you age by transforming your face with Artificial Intelligence.
-100% free and privacy friendly.
+100% free and open-source.

 https://user-images.githubusercontent.com/28986134/213781048-d215894d-2286-4176-a200-f745b255ecbe.mp4